 College Athletics and Mental Health: Helping Student-Athletes Strike a Balance

 College athletes face numerous challenges when it comes to balancing their athletic commitments and mental health.
-The pressure to perform at a high level, the demands of rigorous training schedules, academic responsibilities, and the expectations placed on them by coaches and teammates can all take a toll on their mental health.
+The pressure to perform at a high level, the demands of rigorous training schedules, academic responsibilities, and the expectations placed on them by coaches can all take a toll on their mental health.

 Tensions Between Mental Health & College Athletics